hardwario/website/content/blog/2018-01-19-why-bigclown-kit.en.md

 {{% b-image src="desk.jpg" alt="1024" %}}

 The selection of following properties are based on the "experience" with the other kits.
-To be more specific, these are the features that are not available "together" (till BigClown ;-):
+To be more specific, these are the features that are not available "together" (till HARDWARIO ;-):

 * Extensibility - MQTT publish/subscribe message bus.